YenKaPhuThi/YenKaPhuThi/README.md

-- 👋 Hi, I’m Yen Ka
+- 👋 Hi, I’m Yen Ka.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Javascript, React JS lib, Agular framework to be full stack in the future.
+- 🌱 I’m currently learning Javascript, React JS lib, Agular framework and Node Js to be full stack in the future.
-- 💞️ I like programming, music, sport(badminton), trekking and traveling.
+- 💞️ I like programming, music, sport(badminton), trekking, traveling and english.
+- I hope that i can share my experience here and recieve feedback from your guys to be better in programming.

 <!---
 YenKaPhuThi/YenKaPhuThi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.